Quick answer

 Days 1–10: The adaptation phase

 The first ten days are the hardest.
-Expect the carnivore flu — headaches, fatigue, brain fog, and possible digestive changes.
+Expect the carnivore flu: headaches, fatigue, brain fog, and possible digestive changes.
 Weight loss during this phase (1.5–3 kg) is mostly water.
 Don't mistake this for fat loss, and don't mistake the symptoms for the diet failing.
 This is normal adaptation.

 Your body is switching from glucose to fat as its primary fuel source.
-Electrolytes — sodium, magnesium, potassium — are being flushed out faster than usual.
+Electrolytes (sodium, magnesium, potassium) are being flushed out faster than usual.
 Salt everything generously, take 300–400mg magnesium glycinate before bed, and drink bone broth daily.
 These three things dramatically shorten the adaptation phase.

 Days 11–30: Stabilization

 By day 11, most people turn a corner.
 Energy begins to improve.
-Appetite decreases noticeably — you'll find you naturally eat less without trying.
+Appetite decreases noticeably.
+You'll find you naturally eat less without trying.
 Mental clarity starts to return.
 Sleep often improves.
-Weight loss continues, though more slowly — typically 0.5–1 kg per week of actual fat loss.
+Weight loss continues, though more slowly, typically 0.5–1 kg per week of actual fat loss.

-This is also the phase where food noise — the constant mental chatter about what to eat, when to eat, whether you're hungry — starts to quiet down.
+This is also the phase where food noise (the constant mental chatter about what to eat, when to eat, whether you're hungry) starts to quiet down.
 Many people find this the most surprising benefit.

 Days 31–60: The good part

 This is when most people start seeing dramatic results.
-Energy levels are high and consistent throughout the day — no afternoon crashes.
+Energy levels are high and consistent throughout the day, no afternoon crashes.
 Brain fog is largely gone.
 Skin often clears up.
 Joint pain, if present before, frequently reduces.
 Weight loss continues steadily.

 Many people report this as the phase where they feel "better than ever."
-The Harvard-affiliated survey found that 66–91% of 2,029 carnivore participants reported improvements in energy, mental clarity, and mood — most of these gains appear in this window.
+The Harvard-affiliated survey found that 66–91% of 2,029 carnivore participants reported improvements in energy, mental clarity, and mood, most of these gains appear in this window.

-Take photos at day 1, day 30, day 60, and day 90.
+📊 Track your results Take photos at day 1, day 30, day 60, and day 90.
 Get bloodwork at day 0 and day 90.
 Keep a simple daily journal of how you feel.
 The data will motivate you to continue.

 Days 61–90: Optimization

 By 90 days, your body is fully fat-adapted.
-You've likely lost a significant amount of weight — the Harvard-affiliated survey found an average BMI drop from 27.2 to 24.3 over 14 months, with much of that happening in the first 90 days.
+You've likely lost a significant amount of weight, the Harvard-affiliated survey found an average BMI drop from 27.2 to 24.3 over 14 months, with much of that happening in the first 90 days.
 Your bloodwork at this point will tell you exactly what's changed internally.

 At 90 days you'll also have enough data to make an informed decision about whether to continue long term, adjust the approach (some people reintroduce limited dairy or eggs), or modify based on what your bloodwork shows.